 LSM (Linear Synchronous Motors) technology is a form of electro-magnetic propulsion that has become the most commonly used standard for launched roller coasters.
 LSMs are straightened versions of permanent magnet rotor motors where the rate of movement of the magnetic field is electronically controlled to produce motion and are generally used to replace a traditional lift hill and do not contain any moving parts.

-Manufactured in 1997, Intamin‘s troubled Freefall Coasters include the twin tracks of Superman: The Escape at Six Flags Magic Mountain in California, USA, which suffered from technical issues and didn’t open to the public until the following year.
-In 1997 the single-tracked Tower of Terror at Dreamworld in Australia.
-Despite each having a designed speed of 100 mph, Superman: The Escape was built taller.
+Manufactured in 1996, Intamin‘s troubled Reverse Freefall Coasters began with the twin tracks of Superman: The Escape at Six Flags Magic Mountain in California, USA, which suffered from technical issues and didn’t open to the public until the following year.
+In 1997 the single-tracked Tower of Terror at Dreamworld also opened in Australia.
+Despite each having a designed speed of 100 mph, neither really hit that mark.

-In 2010 the one in Australia was converted to a Reverse Freefall Coaster by changing the position of the trains so riders face backwards and they now look toward the ground rather than the sky on the vertical track.
-The same thing happened with the one in California the following year and it was renamed to Superman: Escape from Krypton.
+In 2010 the one in Australia was converted to a Freefall Coaster by changing the position of the trains so riders face backwards and they now look toward the ground rather than the sky on the vertical track drop.
+The same thing happened with the one in California the following year and it was renamed Superman: Escape from Krypton.
 While the Superman coaster continues to operate, Tower of Terror II closed in 2019.

 INTAMIN HALF PIPE COASTER

 Intamin created a variation called Surfrider Coasters, the most well known being RC Racer for the Disney parks in France and Hong Kong.
 Inspired from Mattel’s popular Hot Wheels line of toy cars, the coaster features a wide orange track and a race car themed train.

 See also: Half Pipe Coasters